 Applicant Frequently Asked Questions

-Your Admissions Counselor will notify you when registration opens, typically in early July.
+Your Admissions Counsellor will notify you when registration opens, typically in early July.
 Please note that students must pay the tuition deposit indicated on their acceptance letter before registration in their first year courses can occur.

 Prairie offers a shuttle service for new students at the beginning of the school year.
 New students needing a shuttle for the beginning of the year need to contact their Admissions Counsellor.
 For Christmas break shuttles, students need to contact our campus receptionist, Val Leuf (firstname.lastname@example.org).
 Christmas shuttles cost $50 one way and $85 return.